-CS242 MICROSOFT® OFFICE OUTLOOK 2007 (2)
+CS242 MICROSOFT® OFFICE OUTLOOK 2010 (2)

-This course will provide students with the skills needed to start sending and responding to email in Microsoft® Office Outlook® 2007, as well as maintaining the Calendar, scheduling meetings, and working with tasks and notes.
-In this course, students will compose and send email, schedule appointments and meetings, manage contact information and tasks, and use notes.
-Students will also learn how to customize their Outlook environment, Calendar, mail, folders, and also track, share, assign, and quickly locate various Outlook items.
+Students will learn to use Outlook to compose and send email, schedule appointments and meetings, manage contact information, schedule tasks, and create notes, they will also learn to customize the Outlook environment, calendar, and mail messages, and will also track, share, assign, and quickly locate various Outlook items.
 Course offering: As needed.
 Prerequisites: OA101 or Instructor's approval